an-ska/an-ska/README.md

 ### Hi there 👋

+I'm a frontend developer from Poland, currently living and working in Wrocław.

+Willing to further develop skills in Vue, React and writing unit & e2e tests :heart:

 <!--
 **an-ska/an-ska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.